 - Favored environments include cities, ranches, farms, open woodlands, fields and lawns.

 - The birds avoid dense forests, scrublands, and deserts.

-- Residential lawns offer starlings an abundance of some of their favorite foodstuffs, including grasshoppers, beetles, flies, caterpillars, snails, earthworms, and spiders.
+- Residential lawns offer starlings an abundance of some of their preferred diet, including grasshoppers, beetles, flies, caterpillars, snails, earthworms and spiders.

-- They tend to construct their homes on the outsides of buildings as opposed to nesting in attics, like many other species of birds.
+- They prefer to construct their homes on the outsides of buildings as opposed to nesting in attics, as many other birds do.

-- Additionally, starlings make trouble on farms where livestock are kept by stealing food and spreading diseases.
+- Additionally, starlings cause trouble on farms where livestock are kept by stealing food and spreading diseases.

-- Finally, their droppings are odorous and contribute to the spread of the respiratory disease histoplasmosis.
+- Finally, their droppings are odorous and can encourage the spread of respiratory diseases.

-- Mesh netting and bird spikes can be used to keep starlings from accessing favored nesting areas while scare tactics, like flashing lights and loud noises, frighten the birds away from the general area.
+- Bird prevention methods like mesh netting and bird spikes can be used to keep starlings from accessing favored nesting areas while methods like scare tactics, including flashing lights and loud noises, frighten the birds away from the general area.

-- Property owners can also employ several preventative measures to make environments less favorable to starlings.
+- Property owners can also employ several preventative measures to discourage starlings (and other birds) from coming onto your property.

 Trapping and Removal